huangyoujianarch-source/YSM-Project/README.md

 ## 🧠 Key Insights (Outcomes)

 ### 📈 1.
-High Participation Drives Strongest Improvement
+High Participation in goal-setting programs Drives Strongest Improvement

 Participants in the **High (10+) group** show the largest score increase over time:

 👉 **+0.48 average increase**

-This indicates that engagement plays a key role in **growth**, not just performance.
+This indicates that engagement in goal-setting programs plays a key role in **growth**, not just performance.

 ---

 ### ⚖️ 2.
-No Participation Group Starts Higher but Improves Less
+No Participation in goal-setting programs Group Starts Higher but Improves Less

-Participants with no engagement often have higher baseline scores.
+Participants with no engagement in goal-setting programs often have higher baseline scores.

 However:

 - Their improvement over time is minimal
 - Their performance remains relatively flat

-👉 Suggests they may already be higher-performing but not benefiting from the program.
+👉 Suggests they may already be higher-performing but not benefiting from the goal-setting programsprogram.

 ---

 ### 📊 3.
-Engagement Improves Consistency
+Engagement in goal-setting programs Improves Consistency

 High participation groups show: